Phone42.com

 Memory card slotmicroSD

 The smartphone has 3 GB of RAM.
 It can run many apps at once without much lag or slowness.
-More RAM lets you keep more apps and processes open in the background.
+More RAM lets us keep more apps and processes open in the background.
 This keeps the device from slowing down.
 Generally, a smartphone should have a minimum of 32 GB of internal storage.
 The Eluga Note has 32 GB.
-You can expand the internal storage of the Eluga Note (32 GB) by using a compatible microSD card.
+We can expand the internal storage of the Eluga Note (32 GB) by using a compatible microSD card.

 Panasonic Eluga Note / 4